 In total London outstrips every City in the UK in its ‘Gross Value Added’ which is estimated at around £45 billion In the City of London, which is 3% of the UK’s total, and wider London accounts for about £334 billion or 22% of the UK’s total Gross Added Value.
 Whilst London is vastly superior in size to the rest of the UK’s economy, as an investor, there is still 78% of the UK’s economy to take advantage of if London is too expensive.

-Invest in Student Property with Sterling Woodrow
+Invest in Property in London with Sterling Woodrow

 Whether you are a first-time investor looking to understand your options and make the first steps towards building your portfolio, or an experienced investor looking for someone to effectively manage your investment, our team goes the extra mile to deliver exceptional service and results.